RinkiyaKeDad/my-fav-quotes/content/posts/spear-that-wouldnt-break/index.md

   - oathbringer
   - books
 ---
 “Ten spears go to battle," he whispered, "and nine shatter.
 Did the war *forge* the one that remained?
-No, Amaran.
+No, Amaram.
 All the war did was *identify the spear that would not break*.”